Searching ...

 Skipping Home Inspections

-Don’t make the mistake of forgoing this step to save money on your closing costs because it could cost you thousands in the long run.
-A thorough inspection can uncover hidden issues, like roofing damage, signs of water intrusion, or issues not up to code.
+Don’t make the first-time home buyer mistake of waiving the inspection contingency.
+This could cost you thousands in the long run.
+A thorough home inspection can uncover hidden structural issues, like roofing damage, signs of water intrusion, or issues not up to code.
 Always insist on a professional inspection even if you’re buying “as-is.”

-The home inspection may also point out repairs you can do that would preserve or enhance your new home’s value once done.
+The home inspection may also point out repairs you can make to preserve or enhance the value of your new home.

 Ignoring Resale Value

-While you may be excited about your potential forever home, the average American homeowner is only in their property for 13 years, but there’s high variability from region to region.
+While you may be excited about your potential forever home, the average American homeowner has owned their property for 13 years.
+There’s high variability in when people move from region to region.
 Life circumstances change, and you may need to sell the home one day.

 The property’s resale value does matter.
 Buying a home with strong resale potential ensures you can recoup your investment if and when needed.
 High-demand areas appreciate faster, too.

 It goes back to the neighborhood you choose to buy in.
-Sure, you may be paying more now for the convenience of living near quality schools or next to a popular entertainment district, but you’ll recoup that cost when you go to sell.
+Sure, you may be paying a higher purchase price now for the convenience of living near quality schools or next to a popular entertainment district, but you’ll recoup that cost when you go to sell.
+Sales prices in high-demand areas have a better chance of appreciating over time.

 Conversely, you might be looking to buy a home in an up-and-coming area.
-By getting in on the ground floor, you could set the stage for significant appreciation gains when you go to sell.
+Getting in on the ground floor could set the stage for significant appreciation gains when you sell.

 And buying in an area where home values and the quality of life are decreasing?
 You risk not recouping your investment, especially if you don’t plan to be in the home for several years.
-The general rule of thumb is it takes 3-5 years to build up enough equity just to make back what you paid for closing costs.
+The general rule of thumb is that it takes 3-5 years to build up enough equity to pay back what you paid for closing costs.

 Rushing the Decision

-Don’t let the frustration of the process lead to impulsive decisions.
-As of 2023, the market has been challenging for most home buyers.
-Inventory is low, prices are high, and desirable homes are under contract in days.
-Meanwhile, mortgage rates and home value keep creeping up, making buying a home more expensive each passing day.
+Don’t let the frustration of the process lead to impulsive, emotional decisions.
+As of 2024, the market has been challenging for most home buyers.
+Low inventory is keeping prices high, and desirable homes are under contract in days.
+Meanwhile, mortgage rates are still elevated, and home value keep creeping up.
+The combination makes buying a home more expensive with each passing day.
 It’s no wonder many home buyers feel the pressure is on.

-And if you’ve extended offers only to lose in a bidding war, it can be even more frustrating to keep losing out.
+And if you’ve extended purchase offers only to lose in a bidding war, it can be even more frustrating to keep losing.
 The temptation to settle rises.

 However, rushing into a purchase without proper due diligence can lead to buyer’s remorse.
-It’s okay to be patient with the process.
+It’s okay to be patient with the buying process.
+This is a major purchase.
 Take your time, consider your options, and consult with real estate professionals when necessary.

 growth of home buyers and sellers in 2022